freddolino-lab/ShapeME/README.md

     python /src/python3/convert_seqs_to_shapes.py <data_fasta>
 ```

-The above code will create five shape files for each fasta file you have.
+The above code will create five shape files for each fasta file you have,
+where \"*\" will be replaced with your file prefix.

 1. \*.fa.EP - electrostatic potential
 2. \*.fa.HelT - helical twist